Wedding Trends in 2018

 When it comes to the venue, the responders found ballrooms (74.6%), outdoor locations (53.2%) and mansions or castles (51.8%) as more suitable for a modern wedding.
 This confirms the results presented in previous studies mentioned above.
 Besides that, Wedding Wire also mentions historic homes, museums, libraries and vast spaces are popular for wedding photos, wedding ceremony, cocktail hour, wedding reception and after party.
 It appears that hotels are making a comeback as one of the 2018 wedding venue trends for couples who are looking for a ballroom look for their wedding.

-Barns and cottages are not as popular among Romanians with less than a quarter of respondents (20.3%) finding it as an ideal venue for a modern wedding.
+Barns and cottages are not as popular among our respondents with less than a quarter of respondents (20.3%) finding it as an ideal venue for a modern wedding.

 Only 0.8% of our responders mentioned they would rather find restaurants and tents suitable for a 2018 wedding venue.
 Wedding Wire also states that rooftop venues can be an ideal pick for couples who want to dine and dance in the fresh air, but still protect guests from the elements.